rendi666/rendi-rahmadani-site/src/pages/posts/fox-village-in-japan.md

 ---
-title: Fox Village In Japan
-subtitle: >-
-  Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
+title: SIMPELDESA
+subtitle: Sistem Informasi Pelayanan dan Manajemen Desa
 date: '2018-01-11'
-thumb_img_path: images/10.jpg
+thumb_img_path: /images/Screen Shot 2020-01-07 at 15.15.50.png
-content_img_path: images/10.jpg
+content_img_path: /images/dahboard - login.jpg
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of